enactjs/cli/docs/loading-existing-app.md

 ```

 ## Available NPM Tasks
 NPM tasks vary by package and are defined within a `scripts` object in the **package.json** file.
-If the app was created via enact-dev, then it should support the following:
+If the app was created via enact cli, then it should support the following NPM task aliases:

 * `npm run serve` - Packages and hosts the app on a local http server using [webpack-dev-server](https://github.com/webpack/webpack-dev-server).
 Supports hot module replacement and inline updates as the source code changes.
 * `npm run pack` - Packages the app into **./dist** in development mode (unminified code, with any applicable development code).